ami798/airbnb-clone-project/README.md

 | **Simple Checkout View** | Streamlined payment and booking confirmation |

 ### Importance of User-Friendly Design
 A user-friendly booking system minimizes friction, boosts conversion rates, and enhances customer satisfaction.
-Clear navigation, responsive layout, and an intuitive interface are essential for a smooth user experience.
+Clear navigation, responsive layout and an intuitive interface are essential for a smooth user experience.

 ---